mattfff/chimplate/readme.md

 3. Provide some sort of support for template deletion.
 At this point I'm happy leaving it to the Mailchimp UI, since accidental deletion would be a bummer.
-4. Provide some diff support, so you could diff a template to see what's different between your local copy and Mailchimp's version before you push.